-- Individually designed buildings are preferred where they take their design cues from locally characteristic development. - Whenever possible, architectural detailing where key vistas are terminated, at prominent corners or entrances, should be enhanced. - windows on all facades that front the street. - Vistas should not be terminated with inactive development frontage including garages, car parking and rear boundary walls or fences. - Wherever possible, long rows (5+) of terraced dwellings should be avoided as it does not reflect the character or the existing urban grain of the village.
+- Individually designed buildings are preferred where they take their design cues from locally characteristic development. - Whenever possible, architectural detailing where key vistas are terminated, at prominent corners or entrances, should be enhanced. - Dual aspect corner units must have windows on all facades that front the street. - Vistas should not be terminated with inactive development frontage including garages, car parking and rear boundary walls or fences. - Wherever possible, long rows (5+) of terraced dwellings should be avoided as it does not reflect the character or the existing urban grain of the village.